Battle of Fort Peter: Forts at St. Marys

 Point Peter is the first landing site on the Georgia side of the St. Marys River.
 It is a peninsula between the North River and Point Peter Creek, which flow into the St. Marys River.
 James Seagrove and Jacob Weed received land grants nearby in 1787, and a military post was established on Point Peter around that time.
 In July 1794 Paul Hyacinth Perrault was commissioned to build a fort in St. Marys, probably Ft.
 St. Tammany.
 The following year, costs exceeded $1,400.
 The War Department approved payments relating to the fort in 1797 and 1800.
 The garrison eventually included a fort, battery, and a mooring for naval vessels, and may also have been known as Fort Gunn in 1794.

 United States military posted at Point Peter were responsible for enforcing tariffs and protecting the nation's southern border with Spanish Florida.
 The fort became involved in the Quasi-War in 1798.
-Between 1793 and 1805, United States military manned the fort, and $16,000 dollars were spent on the Point Peter garrison.
+Between 1793 and 1805, United States military manned the fort, and $16,000 was spent on the Point Peter garrison.
 However, by 1806 the fort was at least partially dismantled, and defenses relied instead solely on gunboats and a fixed battery, which might have contributed to the July 1805 St. Marys River incident involving British naval personnel and successive French and Spanish privateers.
 In 1809, the block house and battery that formed the new American fort were approved.